Knowing What You Know Is Not Enough: Large Language Model Confidences Don't Align With Their Actions: Background on Logit and Sampling Confidences

 We insert the extra turn here as we notice that when the LLMs have extended chain-of-thought reasoning traces, they do not always provide their final answer in the intended format in the first turn; the reprompting of the second turn significantly improves format adherence and succinctness of the answer statement.

 In all cases, we extract the probabilities $P(\text{`(T)'})$ and $P(\text{`(F)'})$ of the first answer token, and calculate confidence as $\frac{P(\text{`(T)'})}{P(\text{`(T)'}) + P(\text{`(F)'})}$.

 \textbf{Sampling. } We follow a similar approach to `Label prob' in \citet{tian2023justaskcalibrationstrategies}.
 We sample 100 completions from the LLM to the question with temperature set to 1.
 We compare each sampled response to the temp-0 answer using GPT-4.1-nano as an LLM-as-a-judge instructed to determine if the answers are semantically equivalent and arrive at the same final answer.
 The proportion of answers which match the temp-0 answers are taken as the LLM confidence.
-See Appendix \ref{appendix:llm_templates} for the exact prompt template used.

 \textbf{Verbal. } We follow an approach inspired by \citet{lin2022teachingmodelsexpressuncertainty} in order to extract the prediction confidences used for the betting analysis in \cref{sec:betting}.
 Specifically, we firstly append the following prompt to every prediction question: